-- the scope, timing, progress, results, and costs of researching and developing genetic medicines, and conducting larger and later-stage clinical trials; - the scope, timing, progress, results, and costs of researching and developing other product candidates that we may pursue; - the costs, timing, and outcome of regulatory review of our product candidates; - the costs of future activities, including product sales, medical affairs, marketing, manufacturing, and distribution, for any of our product candidates for which we receive marketing approval; - the costs of manufacturing commercial-grade products and sufficient inventory to support commercial launch; - the revenue, if any, received from commercial sale of our products, should any of our product candidates receive marketing approval; - the cost and timing of attracting, hiring, and retaining skilled personnel to support our operations and continued growth; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims;

-- Our ability to establish, maintain, and derive value from collaborations, partnerships or other marketing, distribution, licensing, or other strategic arrangements with third parties on favorable terms, if at all; - the extent to which we acquire or in-license other product candidates and technologies, if any; and - the costs associated with operating as a public company.
+- the scope, timing, progress, results, and costs of researching and developing genetic medicines, and conducting larger and later-stage clinical trials; - the scope, timing, progress, results, and costs of researching and developing other product candidates that we may pursue; - the costs, timing, and outcome of regulatory review of our product candidates; - the costs of future activities, including product sales, medical affairs, marketing, manufacturing, and distribution, for any of our product candidates for which we receive marketing approval; - the costs of manufacturing commercial-grade products and sufficient inventory to support commercial launch; - the revenue, if any, received from commercial sale of our products, should any of our product candidates receive marketing approval; - the cost and timing of attracting, hiring, and retaining skilled personnel to support our operations and continued growth; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; - Our ability to establish, maintain, and derive value from collaborations, partnerships or other marketing, distribution, licensing, or other strategic arrangements with third parties on favorable terms, if at all; - · the extent to which we acquire or in-license other product candidates and technologies, if any; and - the costs associated with operating as a public company.

-A change in the outcome of any of these or other factors with respect to the development of any of our product candidates could significantly change the costs and timing associated with the development of such product candidate.
+A change in the outcome of any of these or other factors with respect to the development of any of our product candidates could significantly change the costs and timing associated with the development of that product candidate.
 Furthermore, our operating plans may change in the future, and we may need additional capital to meet the capital requirements associated with such operating plans.
-Please see Item 1A of this Annual Report on Form 10-K titled "Risk Factors" for additional risks associated with our substantial capital requirements.